FOR IMMEDIATE RELEASE:

 Arapaho Truths showcases four traditional Arapaho stories.
 Each story is told by an elder tribe member: William C' Hair; Wayne C' Hair and Eugene Ridgely, Jr. Each story is uniquely illustrated by the students of St. Stephens using clay animation, drawings, paintings, shadow puppets, and performance.
 Between the stories are short anecdotes and insights about native storytelling.
 These are told by various tribal elders, mentors, school officials, and students, including: Merle Haas, Frank No Runner, James Stewart, Mike Redman, Michael Eugene Ridge Bear, Ryan Tyler, Ruth Goggles, Janice Goggles, Rupert "Ducky" Goggles, Hista Soldier Wolf, and Darryl Dodge, among others.
 The film features the Students of St. Stephens Indian School, including performances by Danielle Bass, Timberly Blackburn, and Precious Gould.

-Arapaho Truths is narrated by Sergio Maldonado and contains traditional music by Michael Eugene Ridge Bear and Mike Redman, as well as a score by Tim Janus.
+Arapaho Truths is narrated by Sergio Maldonado and contains traditional music by Michael Eugene Ridge Bear and Mike Redman, as well as an inspirational score by Tim Janis.
 The Executive Producer is Dara Weller, to whom the film is dedicated.
 It is directed by George Giglio.
 The Director of Photography is Joe Collins.
 And the Producer is Maureen Matson.